mmeisner/misgit/README.md

   --diff           Compare two trees (requires two DIRectory arguments) --pull           Pull all repos (with --rebase)

+Other commands/options:
+  -b               List branches of current repo with last commit date and author -s SORTBY        Sort branches by 'author', 'date' or 'branch' (default is 'date')

 Misc options:
   -v               Be more verbose.
 E.g. print progress -h               Show this help message and exit